 AMCHA also mobilizes community activists and has developed a model of response that can be used to impact campuses across the country.

-You may see more about AMCHA Initiative here.
+You may see more about AMCHA Initiative in our one-pager as well as recent achievements here.